Pedro Martínez: 1999 ALCS

-Game 3 of the American League Championship Series was the long-anticipated matchup between Pedro Martínez and Roger Clemens.
+Game 3 of the American League Championship Series was the long-anticipated matchup between Martínez and Roger Clemens.
 The Red Sox scored first.
 After a leadoff triple by Offerman, Valentin homered to put the Red Sox ahead 2–0.
 The onslaught continued as the Red Sox scored in all but two innings.
 Clemens was done in the third inning and the Red Sox would go on to win 13–1 and make the series two games to one.
 When Clemens was knocked out, Red Sox fans chanted "Where is Roger?" and then a response chant of "In the Shower".
 Martínez struck out 12 Yankees in seven scoreless innings and allowing just two hits, to beat Red Sox nemesis Roger Clemens and the New York Yankees in Game 3, handing the World Champions their only loss of the 1999 postseason.
 Martínez finished 1999 with a streak of 17 scoreless innings in the playoffs.

 Faceoff vs. Roger Clemens on ESPN

 On May 28, 2000, Martínez and Roger Clemens had a dramatic duel on ESPN's "Sunday Night Baseball" telecast.
 Both pitchers excelled, combining to allow only nine hits and one walk while striking out 22.
-A scoreless game was finally broken up in the 9th inning by Trot Nixon's home run off Clemens.
+A scoreless game was finally broken up in the ninth inning by Trot Nixon's home run off Clemens.
 In the bottom of the ninth, the Yankees loaded the bases against a tiring Martínez, but New York could not score, as Martínez completed the shutout.